Panek89/mp/README.md

 ## Docker

-There is also possible for run microservice via compose file, it was automatically create MSSQL DB and run microservice's. docker-compose.yml file was placed in root.
+There is also possible for run microservice via compose file, it was automatically run RabbitMQ message broke, create MSSQL DB (with Migrations) and run microservice's. docker-compose.yml file was placed in root.

 Command for create and run Docker containers: